low point for Ferrari came at the end of the 1972 with their cars being clearly out paced

 this downward trend Ferrari hired a young lawyer, Luca de Montezemolo as team manager who's first major decision was in re-instating Mauro

-Forghieri as chief engineer and appointing Luca de Montezemolo as team manager.
+Forghieri as chief engineer.
 A more painful decision involved dropping their iconic endurance sports car program.
 Montezemolo also convinced Ferrari to retain the Austrian Niki Lauda as one of their drivers.

 Buy Artwork at Chris Phillips Automotive Art